 The loss on ignition (LOI) analysis is a measure of the amount of hydrated and non-primary (i.e. not original to rock) phases.
 Compounds that typically contribute to the total LOI are: volatile compounds, including H2O, CO2, Cl, S and other added compounds, such as O2 or CO2 resulting from the oxidation of FeO to Fe2O3 and carbonate formation.
-The analysis is performed for several reasons: I) to obtain an estimation of the amount of alteration of a sample, II) to prepare a sample powder for major and trace elements analysis and III) To removes phases that are not original to the rock, which could influence the major/trace element composition.
-Two grams each of moisture free sample powder (dried at 110°C) was transferred into a cleaned dry quartz crucible and accurately weighed.
+The analysis is performed for several reasons: I) to obtain an estimation of the amount of alteration of a sample, II) to prepare a sample powder for major and trace elements analysis and III) to remove phases that are not original to the rock, which could influence the major/trace element composition.